cglee/97-things-every-programmer-should-know/en/thing_19/README.md

 - Why should I make another method if it's almost the same as this method?
 I'll just add a simple switch.
 - See, it's very easy: If the second string parameter ends with ".txt", the method automatically assumes that the first parameter is a file name, so I really don't need two methods.

-While well intended, such arguments are prone to decrease the readability of code using the API.
+While well intended, such arasdfadsfasdfuments are prone to decrease the readability of code using the API.
 A method invocation like

 ```
 parser.processNodes(text, false);